memfault/interrupt/_drafts/gnu-make-guidelines.md

 A list of recommendations for getting the most of Make:

-1. targets should usually be real files
+1. Targets should usually be real files.
-2. always use `$(MAKE)` when issuing sub-make commands
+2. Always use `$(MAKE)` when issuing sub-make commands.
-3. try to avoid using `.PHONY` targets- if the rule generates any file artifact, consider using that as the target instead of a phony name!
+3. Try to avoid using `.PHONY` targets.
+If the rule generates any file artifact, consider using that as the target instead of a phony name!
-4. generally avoid using implicit rules
+4. Try to avoid using implicit rules.
-5. for C files, make sure to use `.d` automatic include tracking!
+5. For C files, make sure to use `.d` automatic include tracking!
-6. use metaprogramming with caution
+6. Use metaprogramming with caution.
-7. use automatic variables in rules- _always_ try to use `$@` for a recipe output path, so your rule and Make have the exact same path
+7. Use automatic variables in rules. _Always_ try to use `$@` for a recipe output path, so your rule and Make have the exact same path.
-8. put lots of comments in Makefiles, especially if there is complicated behavior or subtle syntax used
+8. Use comments liberally in Makefiles, especially if there is complicated behavior or subtle syntax used.
+Your past and future co-workers will thank you.
-9. use the `-j` or `-l` options to run Make in parallel!
+9. Use the `-j` or `-l` options to run Make in parallel!
-10. try to avoid using the `touch` command to track rule completion
+10. Try to avoid using the `touch` command to track rule completion

 ## Outro

 I hope this article has provided a few useful pointers around GNU Make!

-Make remains common in C language projects, probably due to its usage in the Linux kernel.
-Many more recently developed statically compiled programming languages provide their own build infrastructure (Go, Rust, etc); however, when integrating Make-based software into those languages, for example when building a C library to be called from Rust, it can be surprisingly helpful to understand some Make concepts!
+Make remains common in C language projects, most likely due to its usage in the Linux kernel.
+Many recently developed statically compiled programming languages, such as Rust or Go, provide their own build infrastructure.
+However, when integrating Make-based software into those languages, for example when building a C library to be called from Rust, it can be surprisingly helpful to understand some Make concepts!